rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 # Version History

-* 1.1.2 - Update Fortinet FortiGate and Microsoft Teams plugins the latest version
+* 1.1.2 - Update Fortinet FortiGate and Microsoft Teams plugins the latest version | Add a new message if Fortinet FortiGate action fails
 * 1.1.1 - Update to make Microsoft Teams plugin the latest version
 * 1.1.0 - Update Fortinet FortiGate to latest version
 * 1.0.0 - Initial workflow